Notselwyn/ld-leak/README.md

-# LD-Leak: your tool for a symbol pool
+# LD-Leak: your tool for a hooking pool
 LD-Leak, or `ldleak` (Load Dynamic Leak), is a tool which can be used to track dynamically linked function calls, such as `strcmp()`.
 It may be useful when a user has `--x--x--x` (executable only) permissions and wants to dynamically analyze a binary, wants to dynamically hunt for secrets, or just wants to get a grip on the control flow.

 ## How it works